JustinGuese/datafortress.cloud.hugo/content/english/blog/how-to-deploy-an-automated-trading-bot-using-the-facebook-prophet-machine-learning-model-to-aws-lambda-serverless.md

-+++
+---
-author = "Justin Guese"
+author: "Justin Guese"
-bg_image = "/images/serverless-investing-bot-facebook-prophet-machine-learning.png"
+bg_image: "/images/serverless-investing-bot-facebook-prophet-machine-learning.png"
-categories = ["algorithmic-trading", "aws", "serverless", "machine-learning"] date = 2022-05-23T22:00:00Z
+categories: ["algorithmic-trading", "aws", "serverless", "machine-learning"]
+date: 2022-05-23T22:00:00Z
+description: "How to deploy an automated trading bot using the Facebook Prophet Machine Learning model to AWS Lambda (serverless)"
+image: "/images/serverless-investing-bot-facebook-prophet-machine-learning-1.png"
-description = "How to deploy an automated trading bot using the Facebook Prophet Machine Learning model to AWS Lambda (serverless)" image = "/images/serverless-investing-bot-facebook-prophet-machine-learning-1.png" tags = ["cloud-computing", "machine-learning", "algorithmic-trading", "stock", "aws", "aws-lambda", "serverless", "facebook-prophet"] title = "How to deploy an automated trading bot using the Facebook Prophet Machine Learning model to AWS Lambda (serverless)" type = "post"
+tags: ["cloud-computing", "machine-learning", "algorithmic-trading", "stock", "aws", "aws-lambda", "serverless", "facebook-prophet"]
+title: "How to deploy an automated trading bot using the Facebook Prophet Machine Learning model to AWS Lambda (serverless)"

-+++
+type: "post"
+---

 I divided this post into the “Why did I do it” and the “Technical How To”.
 If you want to skip the “Why” part, feel free to directly jump to the Technical part.